brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 1. **The global $E$** (§II.1b).
 Part I's shell lives on the *normal space*, a space of vectors; passing to nearby points of the middle space uses the exponential map, which is local, with curvature, cut loci and caustics obstructing it globally.
 Whether **one** six-dimensional $E$ restricts to the unit Hopf bundle around **every** worldline at once is unproved. **The version's central construction problem** — and a sharper one than what it replaces, since the local spin geometry is settled and only the gluing is not.
 (The cohomological obstruction of §II.1a is separate and is handled by the meridian removal.)
 2. **Deriving the fiber-length locking** from an action (§III.2).
 Until then $g_G\Leftrightarrow L_H$ is an encoding, not a causal claim, and the explanatory arrow cannot be reversed.
 3. **The two open connection components** (§III.3).
 Deliberately unassigned.
 If the theory later says what they do, that will be a result; asserting it now would not be.
-4. **The meridian foliation in the general dynamical case** (Law II).
-The static limit is now derived (§VIII.1); away from maximal symmetry nothing selects the leaves.
-And **why the leaves are closed** remains the sharpest sub-question, since closure is what forces the bisection and hence the seed (§II.3).
+4. **What selects the meridian structure** (Law II) — in the static case *and* the general one. §VIII.1 derives the quotient $S^3/\pm = \mathbb{RP}^3$ **given** the antipodal great-circle pencil, but nothing derives the pencil: it is an assumption there, and away from maximal symmetry nothing selects the leaves at all. **Why the leaves are closed** remains the sharpest sub-question, since closure is what forces the bisection and hence the seed (§II.3).
 5. **Time:** an input, belonging to the Lorentzian real structure; its uniqueness is not derived, and three routes to deriving it have failed.
 6. **The remainder of the static regression** (§VIII.1): the quotient metric, its Green's function, and the orbit equations.
 The *geometric* link — great circles with quotient $\mathbb{RP}^3$ — is now discharged.
 7. **The dark-sector calculation** (§VIII.4, item 10) — what stress-energy an observer infers by applying Einstein's equation on $B_{\rm rep}$ instead of $B_{\rm grav}$. **The theory's sharpest quantitative target.** It is not a prediction until it is computed, and computing it is what would turn this architecture into phenomenology.